-- 1. General - 1.1.
+- General - 1.1.
 As stated in BCAR OPS 1.890 the aircraft operator is responsible for ensuring that all required maintenance has been carried out before flight.
 Therefore, it is essential that the BCAR -145 AMO receives clear instructions of all the tasks to be carried out as a work order from the operator.
-The work instructions should include the specific checking of to be performed to the aircraft according to the maintenance programme approved to the operator, airworthiness directives, repairs, modifications, change of elements and defects that should be carried out.
+The work instructions should include the specific checking of to be performed to the aircraft according to the maintenance programme approved to the operator, airworthiness directives, repairs, modifications, change of elements and defects that should be carried out. - 1.2.
+Once all the works required by the operator have been carried out, the BCAR -145 AMO issues the corresponding maintenace release which refers to the operator's work order.

-- 1.2.
-Once all the works required by the operator have been carried out, the BCAR -145 AMO issues the corresponding release to service certificate, which makes reference to the operator's work order. - 1.3.
+- 1.3.
 If by any reason it is not possible to carry out all the works asked by the operator and this pending works do not affect safety, it should be reported to the operator and the BDCA. - 1.4.
-If the operator is not authorized on his Maintenance Organization Exposition, to postpone maintenance, only the the BDCA will be able to postpone the maintenance that was not carried out.
-In such case, the certificate of release to service issued by the BCAR -145 AMO will identify non carried out maintenance and will make a written reference to the document and provide copies to the BDCA. - 1.5.
-If the operator is authorized in his MCM to postpone maintenance and pending maintenance does not affect safety, the certificate of release to service issued by the BCAR -145 AMO will identify the operator's MCM procedure granting the authority to postpone maintenance and identify non carried out maintenance. - 1.6.
+If the operator is not authorized on his MOE, to postpone maintenance, only the the BDCA will be able to postpone the maintenance that was not carried out.
+In such case, the maintenance release issued by the BCAR -145 AMO will identify non carried out maintenance and will make a written reference to the document and provide copies to the BDCA. - 1.5.
+If the operator is authorized in his MCM to postpone maintenance and pending maintenance does not affect safety, the maintenance release issued by the BCAR -145 AMO will identify the operator's MCM procedure granting the authority to postpone maintenance and identify non carried out maintenance. - 1.6.
 When the BCAR -145 AMO identifies defects during the carryout of maintenance to an operator, the AMO shall notify all defects detected to the operator.
 If the operator is authorised in his MCM to postpone defect rectification, he will be able to postpone those defects not affecting safety.
-The certificate of release to service issued by the BCAR -145 AMO should identify the non rectified defects and specify the reference of the MCM procedure of the operator allowing it. - 1.7.
+The maintenance release issued by the BCAR -145 AMO should identify the non rectified defects and specify the reference of the MCM procedure of the operator allowing it. - 1.7.
 Another possible cause of incomplete maintenance is that the operator's work instructions are incomplete.
 In this case, the BCAR -145 AMO shall notify the situation to the operator and the BDCA. - 2.
-Defects putting into risk safety - 2.1 The only situation preventing from the application of section (a) above is that the defect found is considered as hazardous for safety in case it is not rectified.
-In this case the BCAR -145 AMO will not issue a certificate of release to service until the defect is rectified. - 2.2 If the aircraft operator does not agree to rectify the defect that could affect safety, the the BCAR -145 AMO shall notify the situation immediately to the BDCA. - 3.
-All this situations should be covered in the MOE, section 2.16
+Defects putting into risk safety. - 2.1 The only situation preventing from the application of section (a) above is that the defect found is considered as hazardous for safety in case it is not rectified.
+In this case the BCAR -145 AMO will not issue a maintenance release until the defect is rectified. - 2.2 If the aircraft operator does not agree to rectify the defect that could affect safety, the the BCAR -145 AMO shall notify the situation immediately to the BDCA. - 3.
+All this situation should be covered in the MOE, section 2.16

-AMC 145.50(e) Certification of maintenance
+AMC 145.50(c) Maintenance release